 - Fill the pot halfway with water and put it on the stove.
 Put the lid on and turn the heat to high.

-- Use the knife to saw off an inch or so at the tip of each artichoke and all but an inch or so of its stem (this is really a job for an adult).
+- Use the knife to saw off an inch or so at the tip of each artichoke and all but an inch or so of its stem.
 Use the scissors to snip any remaining pointy tips off each of the outer leaves, so you won’t poke yourself when you eat them.

 - When the water is boiling, carefully put the artichokes in, cover the pot, and lower the heat to medium-low.
 Cook the artichokes at a gentle boil until a leaf pulls out easily when you tug it, about 30 to 45 minutes depending on how big the artichoke is.